 Can I use sugar free frosting?

-With just a couple of adjustments like reduced cooking time and added powdered peanut butter, the sugar-free frosting allows you to create a healthier peanut butter fudge.
+With just a couple of adjustments like reduced cooking time and added powdered peanut butter, the sugar-free frosting allows you to create a lighter peanut butter fudge.

 Here are some tips for using sugar-free frosting: